AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/configure-timesheet-hour-preferences-group.md

 product-area: system-administration;user-management
 keywords: group,preferences,task,groups,issue,unlock
 navigation-topic: create-and-manage-groups
-title: Configure timesheet and hour preferences for a group
+title: Configure Timesheet and Hour Preferences for a Group
 description: At the system level, an Adobe Workfront administrator can unlock the timesheet and hour preference sections General Preferences and Pre-Populate timesheets with.
 This allows group administrators to configure the options in those sections independently for their own groups.
 author: Lisa
 feature: System Setup and Administration, People Teams and Groups